gamblevore/speedie/Documentation/VM.md

 Speedie doesn't require a VM to run it's code, in fact currently it is outputting C++ and compiling that.
 This is such a useful property to have, that I will keep it.
 However, it makes debugging very hard, as you would have to debug the C++.

+The VM will enable these possibilites:

-So that is the main reason that a VM is necessary, to make debugging possible, easy and fun.
-But it can do a lot more.
+* Make debugging possible, easy and fun.

-* Enable single-distributables to run anywhere.
+* Single-distributables can run anywhere.
 Any platform with speedie installed.
-* Protect against changes in the language speedie.
-For example if a change in speedie made some of your code not compile anymore.
-* Make debugging possible, easy and fun.
 * Some "[temporal](#user-content-temporal)" magic and mystery. (optional)
+* Write portable ASM yourself!
+* Compile Speedie without needing a C compiler.

 ### Small and fast
-Speedie ASM should be 2x/3x smaller than ARM, on average. <small>(This is just a wild guess, as its not finished yet!
-But this is my hope!)</small>
+Speedie ASM should be 2x smaller than ARM, on average. <small>(This is just a wild guess, as its not finished yet!
+But this is my hope!)</small> In addition, compiles will link against SpeedieLib, cutting down compile size dramatically.

 *If I say (2 v 13), that means Speedie takes 2 instructions to do something, and ARM would take 13 to do the same.*